 8 Quick Tips for Running With Flat Feet

 People with flat feet are unfortunately more prone to injuries as we note above.

 If you can see a Physical Therapist, you’ll get some incredible information about how YOUR foot works and understanding your mechanics.

 That allows you to know if you have rigid flat feet and need more stretching or to get custom orthotics because you’ve already started noticing pain.

 There are a few primary things that can help:

-- Completing exercises to strength your feet CONSISTENTLY (see below for ideas)
+- Completing exercises to strengthen your feet CONSISTENTLY (see below for ideas)

 - Maintaining a healthy weight to reduce pressure on the feet (our shock absorbers)

-- Vary the surfaces you run on, giving your feet a relief from pavement only running
+- Vary the surfaces you run on, giving your feet relief from pavement only running

 - Stop running through pain – it’s not ok!
 Instead, commit to the work to fix it